-United Way of the Southern Tier is committed to helping our community through COVID-19.
-The United Way of the Southern Tier COVID-19 Fund will initially focus on supporting nonprofit agencies in Chemung and Steuben counties with the greatest capacity to serve our most vulnerable populations - specifically senior citizens, children, and struggling families.
-Future phases will identify mid- and long-term community needs created by COVID-19.
+United Way of the Southern Tier is committed to helping our community through COVID-19, supporting nonprofits in Chemung and Steuben counties with the greatest capacity to serve our most vulnerable populations — specifically senior citizens, children, and struggling families.

 Direct People to Call 2-1-1

 Direct people to call 2-1-1 if they need information about available services.
-Our local 211 is working on the front lines of the pandemic.
 Expert 211 specialists provide real-time information on social services and other resources to those in need.
 If you know someone who is struggling, or just looking for a source of reliable information, tell them to call 2-1-1 or 1-800-34-2211 or visit their website.

 Call Your Friends and Family